DcentWallet/dcent-web-connector/doc/index.md

     }

     ```
+For broadcast the sign transaction, you must reconstruct transaction include `TxnSignature` & `SigningPubKey` for normal (single-signature) or `Signers` array for multi-signed-transaction

 Please Refer to the `index.html` to learn more about how to use the SDK APIs.
 There is an Web project using our Web SDK.